Xeway/ERC/README.md

 The contract implements `allowed` array, which can be used to restrict the addresses that can buy the option issuance.
 This can be useful if two users agreed for an option off-chain and they want to create it on-chain.
 This prevents the risk that between the creation of the contract and the purchase by the second user, an on-chain user has already bought the contract.

+This ERC is designed to handle ERC-20 tokens.
+However, this standard can be used as a good base for handling other types of tokens, such as ERC-721 tokens.
+Some attributes and functions signatures (to provide an id instead of an amount for instance) would have to be changed, but the general idea would remain the same.

 ## Security Considerations

 Contract contains `exerciseWindowStart` and `exerciseWindowEnd` data points.
 These define the determined time range for the buyer to exercise options.
 When the current time is greater than `exerciseWindowEnd`, the buyer won't be able to exercise and the seller will be able to retrieve any remaining collateral.